BeAnotherLab/The-Machine-to-be-Another/README.md

 The-Machine-to-be-Another
 =========================
 Welcome to the repository for The Machine to be Another!
 This is the part built with openFrameworks.
-To get the (soon to be deprecated) puredata component go to https://github.com/BeAnotherLab/Servos-Control
+To get the (soon to be deprecated) puredata component go [there](https://github.com/BeAnotherLab/Servos-Control)

 The software allows you to run two different kind of setups.
 The gender swap (or two-way swap setup) requires two oculus rift and two USB cameras.
 In the two-way setup, both video feeds are fed to the other person's head-mounted display.
 The classic setup requires building your own open-hardware camera vest.
 The performer wears the vest so that the user can see from his perspective.